nextcloud/documentation/README.rst

 * **Administrators Manual:** Setup, Deployment, Best Practices, etc.
 * **Developers Manual:** Developing Apps for ownCloud & understanding the core Architecture.

+Please work in the appropriate branch. stable6 is for ownCloud 6, which is still supported; stable7 is for ownCloud 7, and master is version 8.0.

 Editing
 -------